Saint-Rémy-de-Provence: Climate

-Population
+Demographics

 Sights

 The ruins of the Roman city of Glanum, including a triumphal arch, can still be seen on the southern outskirts of the city.

 The Saint-Paul Asylum in Saint-Rémy-de-Provence is where Vincent van Gogh was a patient, from May 1889 to May 1890, and where he painted some of his most memorable works, including The Starry Night which features the town.
 The site is now named the Clinique Van Gogh for him.